illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

 * A folder named: **build**
   * This will contain all instructions on how to build and deploy your application
   * This will contain Packer build templates for building Virtual Machines
-  * The build directory will contain a `Readme.md` with detailed instruction on how to execute these scripts and a screenshot of what the finished artifact should look like - this is how you will know that you successfully deployed everything
+  * The build directory will contain a `Readme.md` with detailed instruction on how to execute these scripts

 ### Project Management Tool and Task Difficulty Estimation